 DaShaun received his Bachelor's Degree in Music Education from Valdosta State University.
 He earned his Master's of Music Degree in Music Performance in Wind Band Conducting at Georgia Southern University.
-He later returned to Valdosta State and earned his Education Specialist Degree in Educational Leadership and is currently pursuing his Educational Doctorate Degree in Curriculum and Instruction with a concentration in Music Education at the same University.
+He later returned to Valdosta State and earned his Education Specialist Degree in Educational Leadership.

 Prior to coming to Wayne County, he was the Director of Bands at Burke County High School where he developed the program from 70 band members to over 150 marching band members over the course of 4 years.
 Under his leadership the 3 concert bands earned superior ratings at the Large Group performance Evaluations performing level 4, 5, and 6 literature.
 He is an Active performer and has played alto and tenor saxophone in the Savannah River Winds which is an adult community band located in Augusta Georgia.

 Mr. McGee is an active member of a member of the Georgia Music Educators Association (GMEA) and National Band Association (NBA).
 Mr. McGee is involved with the following professional organizations: Alpha Phi Alpha Fraternity (2008), Kappa Kappa Psi National Honorary Band Fraternity (2006), and the North America Saxophone Alliance (NASA).

 Some of his hobbies include running, training his dog Candy, and spending time with his wife Monica and their two children Kadien and Khloee.
 Mr. McGee is an active runner and is a volunteer track coach for the sprinters and the hurdles at WCHS.